derrickeckardt/16-board-solver/README.md

 ## Extra Credit: Bells and Whistles

-Since I submitted it late, I did use the time to add a couple of extra features, so that perhaps the 10% penalty would be reduced.
+Since I submitted it late, I did use the time to add some extra features and run some tests, so that perhaps you would be willing to reduce the 10% penalty.

-Done
+**Part 1 -- Getting Greedy:** I ran a greedy-best algorithm in addition to A-star to find board12.
+Click to the Page 1 readme to find out how that went!

-- Part 2 You can start with any city that is in road segments, and not those in city segments.
+**Part 2 -- Start on a Highway intersection:** In addition to starting in any You can start with any highway intersection that is in road segments, and not those in city segments.
+For it to work
--
   (would have to add additional logic to handle end city only in road segments)

 - Part 2 added a greedy-first algorithm